 Supervisor: Peter A. Wyman, Ph.D.

 Recruiting is ongoing for this Project.

-The Sources of Strength Peer Leadership Project is the biggest national study investigating the effectiveness of a suicide prevention program and resiliency promotion program called Sources of Strength.
-Our team is working in more than 40 schools in NY State and multiple sites in North Dakota, California and Georgia.
+Our research group focuses on using peer-led prevention programs for suicide prevention, substance use prevention and mental health promotion.
+We are involved in evaluating the the Sources of Strength Peer Leadership Project (data collection ending in Spring 2015) and multiple sites in North Dakota, New Jersey, California and Georgia.
 The program uses the power of peer social networks to strengthen students' skills for handling life crisis and using adult help.
 Our team supports student teams and adults in the schools to implement messaging activities aimed at changing the norms that young people hold about getting through hard times and connecting with trusted adults for help.
-Our team also conducts assessments with all high school students.
 We use some of the most innovative approaches to data collecting and data analysis.

-Our team is excited to welcome an undergraduate intern who is enthusiastic about learning about conducting community-based research.
-Our interns are essential in helping us with the everyday tasks of a multi-site study.
+Our team is excited to welcome an underduate intern who is enthusiastic about learning about conducting community-based research.
+Our interns are essential in helping us with the everyday tasks of conducting multi-site studies.
 They are welcome to join us during school meetings and school assessment periods when they have a full day open in their schedule.
 We welcome initiative, independence and inquisitiveness, while taking the responsibility to orient you and familiarize you with our work even through the small everyday support tasks.